The Legend of Zelda A Link To The Past SNES Review

-A Link To The Past was released in 1992 on the SNES, and was a prequel to the two Zelda games that came before it on the NES.
+The Legend of Zelda A Link To The Past was released in 1992 on the Super Nintendo, and was a prequel to the two NES Zelda games that came before it.
 As an action-adventure game and just a video game in general, it deserves the highest praise.
 With a stunning story, fantastic gameplay, amazing graphics and a great soundtrack, it is an absolute must-play.
 In fact, if you haven't played A Link To The Past yet, do yourself a favor and get this game.

 The difficulty level, as per usual, is low to moderate.
 There's some additional combat mechanics to master, such as blocking, that make things a little more intricate.
 The game also hides its secrets really well, so that part requires some creative thinking.
-Overall though, A Link To The Past is a fairly easily beatable game.
+Overall, though, The Legend of Zelda A Link To The Past is a fairly easily beatable game.
 You'll die a few times, but the healing items and fairies that help you out make things much easier.
-There's still a lot of puzzle solving to perform, but it's laid out much better than the previous games.
+There are still a lot of puzzles solving to perform, but it's laid out much better than the previous games.

-The soundtrack, as per Zelda standards is amazing.
-A Link To The Past gave the franchise some of its most iconic melodies and themes.
+The soundtrack, as per Zelda standards, is amazing.
+The Legend of Zelda A Link To The Past gave the franchise some of its most iconic melodies and themes.

 If you've played A Link To The Past before, you already know how great it is.
 But you might have forgotten how good this game really is.
 For those of you reading who haven't played this game, play it.
 It is one of the most revered video-games for a reason, and the graphics, gameplay, and music still hold up.

 Great post.
 I have to agree with this post – gaming can be a great stress reliever when you’ve had a busy day at work

 Thanks for sharing with us, keep posting.